-Ben Gernon first attracted international attention when he won the Nestlé and Salzburg Festival Young Conductor’s Award in 2013 following a unanimous decision by the jury led by Ingo Metzmacher, and soon after became a Dudamel Fellow with the Los Angeles Philharmonic.
-Since this time he has conducted extensively across the UK, Europe, Japan and the USA and has been praised repeatedly for his effortless authority on the podium, his drive and command of the orchestra and his incisive, heart-felt and evocative interpretations.
-In January 2017, in recognition of the excellent rapport he has built with the BBC Philharmonic Orchestra over recent seasons, he was announced as their new Principal Guest Conductor from the 17/18 season, one of the youngest conductors to have held a titled position with a BBC orchestra.
+Born in 1989, Ben Gernon first attracted international attention in 2013 when he won the Nestlé and Salzburg Festival Young Conductor’s Award after a unanimous vote by the jury led by Ingo Metzmacher.
+Gernon is praised repeatedly for his effortless authority on the podium, his drive and command of the orchestra and his incisive, heart-felt and evocative interpretations and has quickly earned himself a reputation as one of the finest and most exciting young conductors working today both in the concert hall and more recently in the opera house.
+Working now with some of the world’s major orchestras, Gernon takes up his position of Principal Guest Conductor of the BBC Philharmonic Orchestra in the 2017/18 season, one of the youngest conductors to have held a titled position with a BBC orchestra.

-A keen opera conductor, Gernon made his debut in 16/17 with Glyndebourne Touring Opera conducting Don Giovanni and in Spring 2017 looks forward to his debut at Stuttgart Opera conducting The Marriage of Figaro.
-Previous productions have included a specially-crafted arrangement of Mozart’s Die Entführung aus dem Serail with the Young Singers Academy at the Salzburg Festival and further ahead he looks forward to conducting The Magic Flute and Barber of Seville.
+A keen opera conductor, Gernon made his debut in 2016/17 with Glyndebourne Touring Opera conducting Don Giovanni and returns in 2017/18 for a production of Barber of Seville.
+In Spring 2017 he made his debut at Stuttgart Opera conducting The Marriage of Figaro and in August 2017 he makes his debut at Royal Swedish Opera with The Magic Flute.
+Previous productions have included a specially-crafted arrangement of Mozart’s Die Entführung aus dem Serail with the Young Singers Academy at the Salzburg Festival and looking further ahead he will make his debut at London’s Coliseum with English National Opera in 2018/19.

 Ben Gernon studied at the Guildhall School of Music and Drama with Sian Edwards, with whom he still works closely, and with Sir Colin Davis, who was a profoundly influential figure in Gernon’s musical development.